Configure security using table permissions

 Global permissions for tasks related to leads

-In one scenario, we might want to use an entity list and entity forms to surface all leads on the portal to anyone in a custom Lead Manager web role.
+In one scenario, we might want to use a list and basic forms to surface all leads on the portal to anyone in a custom Lead Manager web role.
 On the Lead Edit Form, which is launched whenever a lead row is selected on the list, a subgrid will display related Task records.
 These records should be accessible to anyone in the Lead Manager role.
-As the first step, we'll give Global permissions to leads to anyone in our Lead Manager Role.
+As the first step, we'll give Global permissions to leads to anyone in our Lead Manager role.

-This role has a related Entity Permission for the Lead entity, with a Global scope.
+This role has a related Table Permission for the Lead table, with a Global access type.

-Users in this role can access all leads via entity lists or forms on the portal.
+Users in this role can access all leads via lists or forms on the portal.

 We'll now add a Child permission to the Global Lead permission.
-With the Parent Permission record open, go to the Child Entity Permissions subgrid, select New Entity Permission to add a new record.
+With the Parent Permission record open, go to the Child Table Permissions subgrid and select New Table Permission to add a new record.

-Select the entity as Tasks and the scope as Parental.
+Select the table as Tasks and the access type as Parental.
 You can then select the parent relationship (Lead_Tasks).
-This permission implies that a contact that is in a web role with the parent permission will then have global permission to all tasks that are related to leads.
+This permission implies that a contact in a web role with the Parent permission will then have Global permission to all tasks that are related to leads.